“Think Jaws…in space.”

 …if you're in the business of selling steaks.

-You’ll exactly how this works in day 2 of our 100% free 10-day Attraction Marketing Bootcamp.
+You'll exactly how this works in day 2 of our 10-Day Online Recruiting Bootcamp.

 Ferny Ceballos, CMO of Elite Marketing Pro, has already done the “heavy lifting” and outlines exactly how to get started quickly with creating a precise and effective advertising pre-filter.